-- We have obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit; - In our opinion, proper books of account have been kept by the Bank, so far as appears from our examination of those books; - Proper returns adequate for the purpose of our audit have been received from branches not visited by us; and - The statement of financial position, the statement of profit and loss and the statement of comprehensive income are in agreement with the books of account and returns.

-- In our opinion, to the best of our information and according to the explanations given to us, the accounts give the information required under the Act, in the manner so required and give a true and fair view of the state of affairs of the company at the end of the financial year and of the profit or loss for the financial year then ended. - We are independent of the Bank pursuant to section 143 of the companies Act, 2019 (Act 992).
+- We have obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit. - In our opinion, proper books of account have been kept by the Bank, so far as appears from our examination of those books; - Proper returns adequate for the purpose of our audit have been received from branches not visited by us; and - The statement of financial position, the statement of profit and loss and the statement of comprehensive income are in agreement with the books of account and returns. - In our opinion, to the best of our information and according to the explanations given to us, the accounts give the information required under the Act, in the manner so required and give a true and fair view of the state of affairs of the company at the end of the financial year and of the profit or loss for the financial year then ended.